NaClSSS/NVB/documents/manual.md

   - `source_data`: A list of all the data that the transformation acts on.
   - `dim`: The default dimension that the transformation acts on (if not specified separately.)
   - `dims`: A list of dimensions that the transformation actually acts on with respective to `source_data`.
-  - `result_data`: A list of the resulting data produced by the transformation with respective to `source_data`.
+  - `result_data`: A list of the resulting data produced by the transformation with respect to `source_data`.
 - `def __init__(self, dim=0, data=None):`
   Constructor, when defining transformations, developers can specify the default dimension or the data to be acted upon.
 Generally, when the user calls `data1.filter` and so on, the NNVisBuilder system will pass `data1` to the parameter to call this constructor.
-Otherwise, developers no need to speicify `data`.
+Otherwise, developers do not need to specify `data`.
 - `def data(self):`
   Return `result_data[0]`.
 This function is particular for returning data after defining a series of transformations.
 Such as `data1 = data.filter(...).aggregation(...).filter(...).data()`.
 - `def filter(self, dim=0, filter_type=Type.Scalar, name=None, value=None):`
-  Similar to function `filter` in `Data`.
+  Similar to the function `filter` in `Data`.
 - `def aggregation(self, dim=0, op='sum'):`
   Similar to the above.
 - `def reshape(self, shape=(-1,)):`